 Texas Parks & Wildlife recommends these places to spot different avian species.
 Grab binoculars and visit Fort Phantom Hill, Seabee Park at Fort Phantom Lake, Lake Kirby Nature Park, Will Hair Park, Grover Nelson Park, or Abilene State Park and the adjacent, Lake Abilene.

 Expert Jay Packer has documented more than 289 bird species in Taylor County during a birding “Big Year,” in 2019 and his daily blog of the adventure is a colorful catalog.
 Here are resources to help get started.
 You will want to start a digital journal and document your work as a citizen scientist through a free account and smartphone app via eBird.org.
 Bird fans also can join the Big Country Audubon Society group on Facebook and share findings with other bird lovers.

 (Painted Bunting in photo was spotted at Kirby Lake on May 28)

 - Dogs can enjoy off-leash freedom in the two, large fenced parks: Dogs under 30 pounds and another for bigger dogs.

 - Water and waste-bags are available on-site.

-Parks are still open for people to enjoy: take a walk with your leashed animal, fish or feed prairie dogs.
+- Take a walk with your leashed animal, fish or feed prairie dogs.

 - Basketball, tennis, disc golf, and fishing are open to the public.